 Virginia's fiscal stress index describes a locality's ability to generate revenue from its own sources, relative to other localities in the state.
 Lack of revenue-generating ability is considered fiscal stress.
 The Commission of Local Governments reports fiscal stress scores each year. by localities are structurally deficient, compared with 4 percent (35 per 1,000) maintained by VDOT (Figure 3-4).
-Most notably, localities in some VDOT districts have significantly more structurally deficient bridges than other localities and those maintained by VDOT.
-For example, 18 percent of locally maintained bridges in the Culpeper district and 14 percent in the Bristol district are structurally deficient.
+Most notably, localities in some VDOT districts have significantly more structurally deficient bridges than others and compared to VDOTmaintained bridges.
+For example, eighteen percent of locally maintained bridges in the Culpeper district and 11 percent in the Bristol district are structurally deficient.
 Unlike with pavement, there is no relationship between the condition of bridges maintained by localities and a locality's fiscal stress index.